fated/ObjectFactory/README.md

 ## Extensible Points

-DfObjectFactory cannot cover all problems while generating objects.
+ObjectFactory cannot cover all problems while generating objects.
 But we provide lots of extensible points, you could write your own implementation to customize object factory to satisfy your requirement.

 ### Provider